SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    Types that conform to the ``Hashable`` protocol must provide a gettable ``Int`` property called ``hashValue``.
-   The value returned by a type's ``hashValue`` property is not required to be the same across different executions of the same program, or in different programs.
+   The value returned by a type's ``hashValue`` property isn't required to be the same across different executions of the same program, or in different programs.

    Because the ``Hashable`` protocol conforms to ``Equatable``,